Comfort object: Common objects

 In Japan, pillows are commonly used by Japanese youth as "security objects".
 Using crib cards (notes) during exams can be considered a comfort object for students.

 In popular culture

 The term security blanket was popularized in the Peanuts comic strip created by Charles M. Schulz, who gave such a blanket to his character Linus van Pelt.
-Linus called it his "security and happiness blanket", in Good Grief, More Peanuts printed in 1956.
+Linus called it his "security and happiness blanket" in Good Grief, More Peanuts, printed in 1956.
 However, the concept of a comfort blanket existed prior to Peanuts.
-In a November 1954 Review Report article, writer "Bev" wrote about her daughter: "Security blanket.
+In a November, 1954 Daily Review article, writer "Bev" wrote about her daughter: "Security blanket.
 My younger child is one year old.
 When she finds a fuzzy blanket or a fleecy coat, she presses her cheek against it and sucks her thumb."
-Since 1920, blankets which clipped onto sleeping infants to prevent them from rolling out of bed and keep the body covered were dubbed "security blanket fasteners".
+Earlier, in the 1920s, in the USA, overblankets, which were clipped into babies’ cribs to stop the occupants falling out, were called security blankets.